DeepWok/mase/docs/masert/README.md

 In QAT, during both forward and backward training passes, weights and activations undergo "fake quantization" (although they are rounded to simulate int8 values, computations continue to utilize floating point numbers).
 Consequently, adjustments to the weights throughout the training process take into account the eventual quantization of the model.
 As a result, this method often leads to higher accuracy post-quantization compared to the other two techniques.

+Since float quantization does not require calibration, nor is it supported by `pytorch-quantization`, models that do not contain INT8 modules will not undergo fake quantization, unfortunately, for the time being this means QAT is unavailable and only udergoes Post Training Quantization (PTQ).

 The `tensorrt_fine_tune_transform_pass` is used to fine tune the quantized model.

 For QAT it is typical to employ 10% of the original training epochs, starting at 1% of the initial training learning rate, and a cosine annealing learning rate schedule that follows the decreasing half of a cosine period, down to 1% of the initial fine tuning learning rate (0.01% of the initial training learning rate).
-However this default can be overidden by setting the `epochs`, `initial_learning_rate` and `final_learning_rate` in `passes.tensorrt_quantize.fine_tune`.
+However this default can be overidden by setting the `epochs`, `initial_learning_rate` and `final_learning_rate` in `passes.tensorrt.fine_tune`.

 The fine tuned checkpoints are stored in the ckpts/fine_tuning folder: